 3. Strategic Use of the Herbal Garden within the Kalyani University Biodiversity Park

-The Herbal Garden within the Kalyani University Biodiversity Educational and Conservation Park, initiated and supported by Ministry of AYUSH, Government of India was envisioned as a resource hub for education, research, and conservation.
-The park now maintains along with other sections like Spice Garden, Dye Garden, Underground Tuber Crops Garden, Fruits and Nuts Garden, a thriving Herbal Garden with
+The Herbal Garden in Kalyani University's Biodiversity Park was started with help from The Government of India's Ministry of AYUSH.
+It was created to be a resource hub for education, research, and conservation.The park now maintains, along with other sections like Spice Garden, Dye Garden, Underground Tuber Crops Garden, Fruits and Nuts Garden, a thriving Herbal Garden with:

-Over 100 medicinal plant species (including both herbs and trees);
+• Over 100 medicinal plant species (including both herbs and trees);

-Plants with proven applications in hormonal regulation, metabolic modulation, and gynaecological health and also plants less or never bio-prospected for the above purposes;
+• Plants with proven applications in hormonal regulation, metabolic modulation, and gynaecological health and also plants less or never bio-prospected for the above purposes;

-A sustainable in-house supply of plant materials for research and academic trainingThis project represents a direct outcome of the initial investment, turning conservation into innovation.
-It will also enhance the interdisciplinary visibility and utility of the Kalyani University Biodiversity Educational and Conservation Park in general and the Kalyani University Herbal Garden in particular in pharmacognosy, drug discovery, and women's health research.
+• A sustainable in-house supply of plant materials for research and academic training.

+This project represents a direct outcome of the initial investment, turning conservation into innovation.
+It will also enhance the interdisciplinary visibility and utility of the Kalyani University Biodiversity Educational and Conservation Park in general, as well as the Herbal Garden in particular in multiple research fields ranging from pharmacognosy and drug discovery towomen's health research.

 a.
 Selection of Medicinal Plants

-Plants will be selected based on prior scientific studies and ethnomedicinal evidences.
+Plants will be selected based on prior scientific studies and ethnomedicinal evidence.

 b.
 In Silico Screening

-This step shall involve computational methods to predict the interaction between plant-derived compounds and proteins involved in the pathophysiology of the disorders.
+This step shall involve computational methods to predict the interactions between plant-derived compounds and proteins involved in the pathophysiology of the disorders.

-Compound Database: Phytoconstituents will be selected in terms of their reported ability to influence hormonal balance, reduce insulin resistance, and regulate menstrual cycles, and also on the basis of phytoconstituents that have no such reported properties but possess similar characteristics in terms of chemical structure and bonding nature.
+Compound Database: Phytoconstituents will be selected based on their reported ability to influence hormonal balance, reduce insulin resistance, and regulate menstrual cycles, and also on the basis of phytoconstituents that have no such reported properties but possess similar characteristics in terms of chemical structure and bonding nature.

 Target Proteins: In the next step, key proteins involved in the diseases shall be identified.
 For PCOS, this might include proteins related to hormonal regulation (e.g., androgen receptor, insulin receptor).
 For diabetes, consider proteins related to glucose metabolism (e.g., GLUT4, insulin receptor).
 For obesity, proteins related to adipogenesis or fat metabolism (e.g., PPAR-γ, leptin, AMPK).

-Molecular Docking: Subsequently molecular docking simulations shall be employed to evaluate the binding affinity of each compound with the target proteins. ocking software such as AutoDock 4 and AutoDock Vina, along with AutoDock Tools. shall be used for this purpose.

-ADMET Prediction: Assessment of the absorption, distribution, metabolism, excretion, and toxicity (ADMET) properties of the identified compounds using computational tools like SwissADME or pkCSM.
+Molecular Docking: Subsequently, molecular batch-docking simulations shall be employed to evaluate the binding affinity of each compound with the target proteins.
+Traditional docking software, such as AutoDock Vina, may be augmented with machine-learning paradigms such as convolutional neural networks and reinforcement learning and then used for this purpose.ADMET Prediction: Assessment of the absorption, distribution, metabolism, excretion, and toxicity (ADMET) properties of the identified compounds will be performed using computational tools like SwissADME or pkCSM.

-Molecular Dynamics: Leveraging High-Performance Computing (HPC) systems capable of processing several hundred teraflops to conduct computational simulations of the dynamics of phytocompounds interacting with the protein of interest.
-The advanced HPC hardware allows for detailed simulations over extended time periods (of the order of 500 nanoseconds of sim time) to effectively study the kinetics and energetics of any biochemical interactions between the molecules.
+Molecular Dynamics: Finally, High-Performance Computing (HPC) systems capable of processing several hundred teraflops will be leveraged to conduct computational simulations of the dynamics of phytocompounds interacting with the protein of interest.
+The advanced HPC hardware, combined with MD software tools such as GROMACS, allow for detailed simulations over extended time periods (of the order of 500 nanoseconds of sim time) to effectively study the kinetics and energetics of all biochemical interactions between the molecules.

 c.
 Extraction and Bio-Activity Guided Fractionation

-With the final selection of medicinal plants from the Kalyani University Herbal Garden based on rigorous screening as described above, the collection of plant parts (leaves, roots, bark, seeds, etc. as deemed necessary) will be conducted.
-The following procedures will be undertaken to fulfil the requirement of bio-activity guided fractionation:

-Shade drying and pulverization using a mechanical grinder to obtain a coarse powder.
+Collection of appropriate plant components (leaves, stems, bark, seeds, etc.) will proceed from the Herbal Garden following our aforementioned comprehensive screening process.
+The gathered materials will undergo bio-activity guided fractionation according to the following protocol:Shade drying and pulverization using a mechanical grinder to obtain a coarse powder.

 Cold maceration/ Soxhlet extraction using different solvents (n-Hexane/ Chloroform/ Ethyl acetate/ Methanol/ Water) of plant extracts depending on thermal sensitivity of targeted phytoconstituents and concentration of the same using rotary evaporator.